zencart/documentation/content/user/all_time_favorites/_index.md

 * [Customizing my site](/user/customizing/appearance/) - Changing the look and feel of your cart.

-* [Development environment](/user/running/local_testing/) - how do I set up a local development environment for testing?
+* [Development environment](/user/running/local_testing/) - how do I set up a development environment for testing?

 * [Documentation ](/user/first_steps/documentation/) - Hints and examples for using this documentation